dontlookatmee/ConnectValve/README.md

 # ConnectValve

 ConnectValve is an extensive open-source project.
 The purpose of the app is to teach, learn, connect based on people needs.
 It is made for educational purposes only and nothing else!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.

+**IMPORTANT!!!
+READ BEFORE YOU START USING THE APPLICATION**
+-  You need two registrations or a friend to test application features, since it's a collaboration app.

 ## Screenshots

 **App Home Page:**

 ![Home Page](https://i.imgur.com/gqn784c.png)

 ## Technologies

 ### Frontend

 - Javascript framework for building User Interfaces: `Angular`

 - CSS-in-JS library for handling ConnectValve's styles: `Bootstrap`

 ### Backend